Table of Contents

 As you may have concluded by now, that has to be added to a spreadsheet to be clearly understood.

-Here’s the link to that Google Sheet for maximizing BRS contributions to the Thrift Savings Plan from a combat zone.
-Please note that to edit this spreadsheet you’ll have to copy it (“File | Download as…”) to your device and then edit your copy.
+Please note that to edit this spreadsheet, you’ll have to copy it (“File | Download as…”) to your device and then edit your copy.

-[Reader update:
+[Reader question:

 “Hello, I read your article about maximizing TSP in a combat zone.
 I ran into an issue earlier in 2018.
 Before deploying in June, I had contributed about $18,300 to traditional TSP and $200 to Roth.
-When I arrived I was unable to make any more contributions to Roth, but I was able to contribute to Traditional.
+When I arrived, I was unable to make any more contributions to Roth, but I was able to contribute to Traditional.
 Why is this?”

 My response:

 Now that you’re deployed, neither the TSP nor DFAS would have automatically restarted your contributions.
 Perhaps someone from your pay office (or DFAS) noted your combat-zone status and restarted the contributions.
-Since you had already reached your annual contribution limit (and they had to turn it back on) for some reason the TSP system wouldn’t accept new contributions to the Roth TSP.
+Since you had already reached your annual contribution limit (and they had to turn it back on), for some reason, the TSP system wouldn’t accept new contributions to the Roth TSP.

 I’m sorry this happened.
 Servicemembers who’ve opted into the new Blended Retirement System are advised not to front-load their TSP contributions so that they can receive the monthly DoD BRS match all year long.
-This appears to be a similar issue with the TSP computer system.]
+This appears to be a similar issue with the TSP computer system.

-If you’re age 50 or older, then you will be able to include a $6,500/year “catch up” contribution.
+If you’re 50 or older, you can include a $6,500/year “catch-up” contribution.

 You active-duty folks shouldn’t smirk at this clarification– you’d be surprised how many Reserve and National Guard servicemembers are in their 50s.
 That should tell you something about how challenging & fulfilling the Reserve & Guard can be if you’re feeling a little burned-out on active duty.